Package Leaflet: Information for the User

 The symptoms that may appear if you take many tablets at once are nausea and vomiting.
 Adolescent girls may experience vaginal bleeding.

-If you forgot to take Drelle
+If you forget to take Drelle

-The risk of incomplete protection against pregnancy is maximum if you forget to take the tablet at the beginning of the package.
+The risk of incomplete protection against pregnancy is maximum if you forget to take a tablet at the beginning of the package.
 Therefore, you should take the following measures (see also the diagram below):

 Consult your doctor.